 Dig into the video below to hear Dubi’s full perspective on recruiting during tough economic times.

 What goes up must come down.
 After 2021’s rapid-fire hiring, soaring startup valuations, and wild rides on Wall Street, the tech industry’s growth is losing momentum.
 With evidence of declining sales and profit margins across the US, and worries that they might’ve hired too rapidly and expanded too much last year, tech companies are bracing for rough waters.

 Companies have trimmed their budgets and their workforces to cope with the economic uncertainty.
 Each passing month brings more high-profile tech layoffs.
-Thus far in 2022, over 120,000 workers in the tech industry have been laid off.
+In 2023, over 167,000 workers in the tech industry have been laid off.
 Twitter, Netflix, Snap, and Robinhood are among the organizations that have made cuts.

 1 in 5 tech companies feels they are not prepared for a recession.
 There’s palpable stress and confusion in the air (“Is this a recession?”
 “What’s even going on?”).
 Yet talent teams should take comfort in knowing that the economy is constantly ebbing and flowing.
 The sooner that teams learn how to navigate the tides, the better off they’ll be.

 Read more of what the experts had to say about addressing tech hiring challenges.

 So you’re recruiting in a potential recession.
 Now what?

 No matter if your company is hiring in full force or if you’ve slowed down your operations, now isn’t the time to sit around.
 Tech recruitment will inevitably rebound.
 And when it does, you’ll want to be in the best position possible to secure the top candidates.

 The tech downturn offers a golden opportunity to optimize your hiring process to guarantee future success.

 When recruiting during a recession or downturn, we recommend that you focus your efforts on these areas: